chrimcha/CodingEventsJava/README.md

 /1/ Purpose of App

-  1.To store, view, and edit a database of Events in a way that is easy for a user to access and modify.
+  1. To store, view, and edit a database of Events in a way that is easy for a user to access and modify.

 /2/ Current state of App

-  1.connected to persistent database
+  1. connected to persistent database
-  2.can create Events, Categories, and Tags that can be add and related to each other 3.can not edit or delete Tags or Categories
+  2. can create Events, Categories, and Tags that can be add and related to each other
+  3. can not edit or delete Tags or Categories
-  4.can view all Events, Categories, or Tags
+  4. can view all Events, Categories, or Tags

 /3/ Future impprovements for App